 - If granted, the Provost’s Office will notify the Registrar of the grade change/s to W.

-Students should be aware of the following three points when a hardship withdrawal is approved:
+Students should be aware of the following four points when a hardship withdrawal is approved:

 - A hardship withdrawal does not remove courses from the academic record.
 Course grades are converted to W’s for the hardship withdrawal semester.